atapas/fork-me/README.md

 # fork-me
 Yeah, right.
 FORK ME!!!

 So, do you want to learn how to fork a repo?
-You can!
+You can.

 - Just fork this repo
 - Create a folder with name same as your GitHub user id